nushell/new-nu-parser/README.md

 ## Structure

 Unlike the old parser, the new parser processes the source file in three stages:
-1. Parsing: Splitting the source file into tokens (lexing) and arranging them into AST nodes.
+1. **Parsing**: Splitting the source file into tokens (lexing) and arranging them into AST nodes.
-2. Resolving: Binding symbol names to definitions such as commands or variables and making sure these names are visible in the scopes they are supposed to.
+2. **Resolving**: Binding symbol names to definitions such as commands or variables and making sure these names are visible in the scopes they are supposed to.
-3. Typechecking: Resolving / inferring types of values and making sure they match their expected types.
+3. **Typechecking**: Resolving / inferring types of values and making sure they match their expected types.

-(TBD) Codegen: Emitting Nushell's IR
+(TBD) **Codegen**: Emitting Nushell's IR

 This stage-based approach clearly separates what is being done and makes it easier to contribute.
 For example, one can implement a syntax parsing for X inside the parsing stage without needing to worry about type checking just yet.